Inspire® Therapy

-Inspire® Therapy is an innovative treatment for obstructive sleep apnea (OSA) designed for adults who cannot tolerate or find relief from CPAP therapy.
+Inspire® therapy is an innovative treatment for obstructive sleep apnea (OSA) designed for adults who cannot tolerate or find relief from CPAP therapy.
 The small device is implanted under the skin in the chest and neck area, where it gently stimulates the nerve that controls the tongue and airway muscles to keep the airway open during sleep.
 Activated each night with a handheld remote, Inspire works in sync with your natural breathing — without the need for a mask or hose.
-Dr. Sarah Powell performs Inspire implantation procedures through the Sioux Center Health Specialty Clinic.
+Dr. Sarah Powell performs Inspire® implantation procedures through the Sioux Center Health Specialty Clinic right here in Northwest Iowa.

 What is Inspire® Therapy?